mightymakku/Manually-Editing-Hunks/README.md

 # aborted and the hunk is left unchanged.
 ```

 To successfully edit this hunk, we need to understand what `@@ -1,7 +1,9 @@` actually means: These two pairs of numbers explain the context of this hunk before (`-`) and after (`+`) the changes.
-For this specific example `-1,7` means the file content displayed for this hunk before the changes starts at line 1 of the file, and shows 7 lines (including the first line, and not counting the lines that make up the changeset, which in this case are the two lines starting with `+`), while `+1,9` means, for the context after the changes, the content displayed starts at line 1 of the file as well, and shows 9 lines (that's two more because we added two more lines).
+For this specific example, `-1,7` means the file content displayed for this hunk before the changes starts at line 1 of the file, and shows 7 lines (including the first line, and not counting the lines that make up the changeset, which in this case are the two lines starting with `+`), while `+1,9` means, for the context after the changes, the content displayed starts at line 1 of the file as well, and shows 9 lines (that's two more because we added two more lines).

 To achieve the result we want (only add the line between the first and the second line to the staging area), we need to not only remove the undesired line `+This is a new line after the fourth line.`, but also adjust the numbers describing the context to make the patch apply cleanly (otherwise it will fail).